cbestall/node-site-meta/README.md

 # node-site-meta

 Package intended to parse a site's meta data.
-A generous parser, which accepts invalid tags such as mixed case names.
+A simple parser, which accepts invalid tags such as mixed case attributes/properties.

 Example usage:

     var SiteMeta = require( 'site-meta' )(  ); // Initialize

-    SiteMeta.parse( 'http://google.com', function( err, meta ) { if( !err ) console.log( meta ); } );
+    SiteMeta.scrape( 'http://github.com', function( err, meta ){
+        if( !err ) console.log( meta );
+    });

 This will return an object